Avaray/steam-status-signature-generator/README.md

 - [x] Cleanups for IDs that are not used anymore.
 - [ ] Customizations for individual IDs.
 - [ ] Allow to use any kind of file for IDs.
+- [ ] Possibility to pass all options as arguments.